Illumina/manta/src/markdown/mantaUserGuide.md

 #### VCF Sample Names

-Sample names printed into the VCF output are extracted from each input BAM file from the first first read group ('@RG') record found in the header.
+Sample names printed into the VCF output are extracted from each input alignment file from the first read group ('@RG') record found in the header.
 Any spaces found in the name will be replaced with underscores.
-If no sample name is found a default SAMPLE1,SAMPLE2, etc.. label will be used instead.
+If no sample name is found a default SAMPLE1, SAMPLE2, etc.. label will be used instead.

 #### Small indels